cvong1001/3420ISQAAssignment1/UseCases.md

   Manager: Will be able to modify policy documents.
   Developer: Will be receiving policy documents that the manager might have modified.

-Preconditions: Developer will need to submit software packages for system to scan for liceneses and vulnerbilites.
+Preconditions: Developer will need to submit software packages for system to scan for licenses and vulnerabilities.
 System will then package softwares into a project.

 Main Success Scenario: Manager will be able to modify policy documents for developer to view.